ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 Specify the action to be performed with aku. *pod_action* options are "start", "end", and "clean".

-### action of aku
+### pod_action with aku

 The followings introduce the action performed during execution of aku.

 #### aku -p start

 It creates Altibase replication objects and synchronizes data.
-You can use the command when creating Pods.
+You can use the command when creating or restarting Pod.

 The following shows the detailed behavior of `aku -p start` command.